How many times a week should you work out?

 While there are generally accepted guidelines for workout amounts, the true answer to this question differs greatly depending on a number of factors.

-The type of exercises you are engaging in affects the number of times a week you should work out.
+The type of exercises you are engaging in effects the number of times a week you should work out.

 Each workout should last for approximately 30-40 minutes.
 An example of this plan might look like the following:

-Still, two times a week is the average for the everyday weight lifter.
+Still, two times a week is the average for the everyday weightlifter.
 This allows muscles the time they need to recover and rebuild, which leads to muscle growth.
-Too much time spent lifting weight can overstress muscles leading to possible injury.
+Too much time spent lifting weights can overstress muscles leading to possible injury.
 On the other hand, too little time spent weight training will result in a lack of progress.

 If you are mainly doing a cardiovascular workout, the general guidelines are slightly different.
 Many medical professionals recommend doing cardio an average of three to four times per week for 40-60 minutes.